Other Common Names: small-flowered touch-me-not, small balsam

 There is limited information available on control methods for small-flowered jewelweed.
 Control methods used for policeman’s helmet, Impatiens glandulifera, a Class B noxious weed in Washington, can be adapted for use on small-flowered jewelweed.
 Plants may have some seeds that remain in the seedbank after the first year so it is important to manage and monitor sites and provide additional control when necessary.
 Removing invasive species can open up a habitat to re-invasion if follow up management does not occur.
 By planting a variety of desirable species, a community will be present to help provide competition and shade weed seedlings and to also provide a food source for pollinators.
 When possible, carry out control methods when pollinators are not active on plants.
 Also, make sure to clean shoes, clothing, and equipment when leaving infested areas to prevent spreading seed to new locations.

 Small-flowered jewelweed has a shallow root system and can easily be hand-pulled when growing in damp soils.
 Make sure to remove the roots, especially in drier soils where plants may break off.
-If the plants do not have seed capsules, they can be crushed and left on site in a dry place to compost (King County Noxious Weed Control Program 2016).
+If the plants do not have seed capsules, they can be crushed and left on site in a dry place to compost (King County Noxious Weed Control Program 2016--see link below).
 If plants have seed capsules, make sure to bag and put them in the trash (King County Noxious Weed Control Program 2016).
 It is important to properly identify plants before removal to avoid accidentally removing native Impatiens species.
 Plants will need to be identified while in bloom, and care needs to be taken as native Impatiens may grow among small-flowered jewelweed plants.

 Provide competition to small-flowered jewelweed by planting, seeding and promoting native plants in areas after control has taken place.